COUNT and SUM

 FROM client_orders;

-This returns the total amount spent across all orders.
+This returns the total amount from all orders.

 Want to learn more?